jpartlow/workstation/README.md

 [holodeck-manifests] at the same time, for example.

-Unless you are using a similar dotfiles scheme as I am ([jpartlow/dotfiles]), you will probably want workstation::dev_account_base::manage_dotfiles set to false.
+Unless you are using a similar dotfiles scheme as I am ([jpartlow/dotfiles]), you will probably want workstation::profile::dev_account_base::manage_dotfiles set to false.

 #### Configuring [k8s](manifests/k8s.pp)